Computing Continuous Dynamic Time Warping of Time Series in Polynomial Time: Algorithm

-We summarise the main steps here.
-Define $\gamma_1$ to be an optimal path to $s$, followed by any path from $s$ to $t$.
-Define $\gamma_2$ to be an optimal path to $s$, followed by either a type $(A)$, $(B)$ or $(C)$ path from $s$ to $t$.
+\begin{proof} We begin by summarising the main steps of the proof.
+Define $\gamma_1$ to be an optimal path to~$s$, followed by either a type $(A)$, $(B)$ or $(C)$ path from $s$ to $t$.
 If the segments are in opposite directions, we use a type $(A)$ path, whereas if the segments are in the same direction, we use either a type $(B)$ or type $(C)$ path.
-The main step is to show that $h(\gamma_1(z)) \geq h(\gamma_2(z))$, as this would imply that $\gamma_2$ is an optimal path from $s$ to $t$.
-In fact, if the segments are in the opposite directions, we get that $h(\gamma_1(z)) = h(\gamma_2(z))$, implying that all type $(A)$ paths from $s$ to $t$ have the same cost. \end{proof}
+Define $\gamma_2$ to be an optimal path to~$s$, followed by any path from $s$ to $t$.
+The main step is to show that $h(\gamma_1(z)) \leq h(\gamma_2(z))$, as this would imply that $\gamma_2$ is an optimal path from $s$ to $t$.
+In fact, if the segments are in the opposite directions, we get that $h(\gamma_1(z)) = h(\gamma_2(z))$, implying that all type $(A)$ paths from $s$ to $t$ have the same cost.
+This completes the summary of the main steps of the proof.